d2l-ai/d2l-en/chapter_computer-vision/image-augmentation.md

 ### Using a Multi-GPU Training Model

-We train the ResNet-18 model described in ["ResNet"](../chapter_convolutional-neural-networks/resnet.md) section on the CIFAR-10 data set.
-We will also apply the methods described in the ["Concise Implementation of Multi-GPU Computation"](../chapter_computational-performance/multiple-gpus-gluon.md) section, and use a multi-GPU training model.
+We train the ResNet-18 model described in :numref:`chapter_resnet` on the CIFAR-10 data set.
+We will also apply the methods described in :numref:`chapter_multi_gpu_gluon` and use a multi-GPU training model.

 First, we define the `try_all_gpus` function to get all available GPUs.